ankane/pgslice/README.md

 ## One Off Tasks

-You can also reduce the size of a table without partitioning.
+You can also use pgslice to reduce the size of a table without partitioning by creating a new table, filling it with a subset of records, and swapping it in.

 ```sh
 pgslice prep <table> --no-partition